drkshrk/EcoDiscordPlugin/Modules.md

 ### Currencies
 Displays one message per existing currency up to a configurable limit and ordered by the amount of trades made in the currency during the current cycle.
 For each currency, a configurable amount of users holding the highest amounts of the currency will be shown.
-Can be configured to only show minted or credit currencies based on the existance of a minted currency.
+Can be configured to only show minted or credit currencies based on the existence of a minted currency.
 ![Currency Display](images/features/displays/currencies.png)

 ## Feeds